HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-observation-single-intro.md

 **Example Usage Scenarios:**

 The following are example usage scenarios for this Profile:
-* Query for an observation of a patient's functioning and engagement.
+* Query for an observation representing a single question with a formal panel related to a patient's functioning and engagement.
-* Record or update functioning and engagement observations for a Patient.
+* Record or update observations related to a single question for a Patient.

 ### Mandatory and Must Support Data Elements